Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: A space-borne -ray telescope based on oriented crystals

-\item develop a thinner tracker than that of the Fermi-LAT.
-Such a detector could achieve comparable photon-conversion efficiency and Point Spread Function (PSF) for on-axis high-energy events (above a few GeV), while exhibiting reduced efficiency for off-axis photons due to the smaller material budget along their trajectories.
-The reduced thickness would, however, mitigate the effects of Multiple Coulomb Scattering (MCS) on event reconstruction, as the MCS angular spread scales approximately with the square root of the tracker thickness~\cite{charles2014,fabjan2003}.
-Consequently, a thinner oriented detector would remain highly sensitive across an extended energy range for on-axis particles and provide an improved PSF relative to Fermi even for off-axis events.
-This improvement would come at the cost of a lower detection rate, since some photons would bypass the tracker and convert in the calorimeter, preventing accurate angular reconstruction.
-The associated loss could be compensated by enlarging the detector effective area, thus requiring no additional cost compared to a non-oriented design, owing to the overall thickness reduction. \end{enumerate} It is worth noticing that these improvements in the PSF could be fundamental not only for a better resolution of crowded regions in the Galactic Plane, but also for the measurement of the $\gamma$-ray polarization above 100~MeV.
-In fact, the latter requires a precise reconstruction of the distribution of the e$^\pm$ opening angles, with respect to the incidence direction, something that is not usually achievable at low energies precisely due to the MCS~\cite{bernard2024}.
+It is worth noticing that the PSF improvements achievable in both scenarios could be fundamental not only for a better resolution of crowded regions in the Galactic Plane, but also for the measurement of the $\gamma$-ray polarization above 100~MeV.
+In fact, the latter requires a precise reconstruction of the distribution of the e$^\pm$ opening angles, with respect to the incidence direction, something that is not usually achievable at low energies precisely due to the MCS (\cite{bernard2024}).